Generic Name: phenylephrine (FEN-il-EF-rin)

 Brand Name: Examples include Contac-D and Sudafed PE

-Phenylephrine tablets is used for:
+Phenylephrine tablets are used for:

 Relieving congestion due to colds, flu, hay fever, and other allergies.
 It may also be used for other conditions as determined by your doctor.